 Property Gross Yield = (Annual Rental Income/ Property Value) x 100

-Our experts did some research and calculations to compile a list of some of the finest areas in Australia promising immense potential.
+The experts at Bricks+Agent did some research and calculations to compile a list of some of the most affordable areas in Australia promising growth potential.

 Hobart is the capital city of Tasmania.
 Over 40% of the state population resides in Hobart.
 That amounts to a whopping 225,000 people.
 With a Property Gross Yield of 5.5%, Hobart ranks on the top of the list.
 The average house here costs $398,522.
 That's low in comparison to the rest of Australian states.